AsirShahid/Automate-the-Boring-Stuff/Section 11: Files/Section 11.md

     helloFile.close()

     Hello!
-    How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?
+    How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?

-<a id="org524dc0b"></a>
+<a id="orgb58ca45"></a>

 ### The readlines() Method